 Puppies Resisting Wearing Collars

 A puppy might resist wearing a collar due to the fear of the leash harming it or strangling it.
-Perhaps, it is baffled about the collar being good for it or not; after all, it is only a small little puppy.
-It is completely okay for your pup to be reluctant when shown the leash.
+Perhaps, it is baffled about the collar being good for it or not; It is completely normal for your pup to be reluctant when shown the leash.

-Signs of your puppy resisting leashes could be crying, whining, jumping wildly, wriggling their head, or even running out of control.
+Signs of your puppy resisting leashes could be crying, whining, jumping wildly, wriggling their head, or even running out.

 If a canine expresses an intense resistant behavior to a collar or leash, he must be flooded—which means facing the things that one fears.
-Flooding often results in two cases; either the pup overcomes its fear of that specific thing or the fear increases and overtakes its mind.
+Flooding might have two results; either the pup overcomes its fear of that specific thing, or the fear increases and overtakes its mind.

-In such circumstances, puppies may feel stressed and anxious to the point where their brain might terminate.
-Therefore, it is suggested to allow your little pup some time and space to adapt to the situation.
+In the latter case, puppies may feel stressed, and it is suggested to allow your little pup some time and space to adapt to the situation.

 Puppies Scared Of Wearing Collars

-Yes, you read that right.
-Most of the puppies out there wouldn’t wear a collar smoothly.
+Most of the puppies out there wouldn’t be very happy to wear a collar.
 They would resist, cry, and react out of fear.
-These reactions are mostly triggered due to the following two reasons.
+These reactions are mostly triggered due to the following two reasons:

-- Either the puppy has worn it previously and has undergone an adverse experience due to which it is now afraid of wearing it.
+- Either the puppy has worn it previously and has undergone an unpleasant experience due to which it is now afraid of wearing it.

 - Or the puppy might never have seen it before and is confused as to what the collar is for.